steadfasterX/LMGTFY-bot-matrix/README.md

 - restart: restart the bot itself, or Matrix services
 - check: check status, health status, updates, etc. of bot, Matrix and the operating system
 - update: update operating sytem
+- wake: wake up other PCs on the network via wake-on-LAN
 - firewall: list the firewall settings and configuration
 - date: gives date and time of server
 - platform: gives hardware and operating system platform information